pyscaffold/pyscaffoldext-dsproject/README.md

   for generated graphics and figures to be used in reporting,
 * `environment.yaml` to create an [conda][Miniconda] environment with the most needed data science libraries and tools,
+* `README.md` with lots of information about how to install your package and development advices.

 Check out the initial project structure under [dsproject-demo].